blu/ascii_pruner/README.md

 Table 1.
 Performance of `testee00` on desktop-level cores

 Interesting, isn’t it - the little ARM (3-decode, 8-issue OoO) actually does better clocks/char than the wider desktop chips (you can see the actual perf stat sessions at the end of this writing).
+It's as if the ISA of the ARM (A64) is better suited for the task (see the instruction counts in the perf logs below) and the IPC of the A72, while lower, is still sufficiently high to out-perform the Intels per clock.

 So, let’s move on to SIMD.
 Now, I don’t claim to be a seasoned NEON coder, but I get my hands dirty with ARM SIMD occasionally.
 I will not inline the SIMD routines here since that would choke the reader; instead, the entire testbed and participating test routines can be found in the supplied code.